splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

             # Configure environment and service version for current PowerShell session
             $env:OTEL_RESOURCE_ATTRIBUTES='deployment.environment=<envtype>,service.version=<version>'

-         Run your application.
+         Run your application after setting the attribute.

       .. tab:: IIS application (ASP.NET)

-         For ASP.NET application, service name and resource attributes can be configured in ``appSettings`` block of web.config file.
+         For ASP.NET applications, configure the service name and resource attributes in the ``appSettings`` block of the web.config file:

          .. code-block:: xml